- All exhibits submitted for display at the Midwinter Meeting are subject to review.

 Booth designs must be submitted to CDS for approval 90 days prior to the meeting.

-Exhibitors who wish to sponsor any type of contest, raffle or drawing for prizes must obtain written permission from CDS no later than 45 days prior to the exhibition.
-The deadline to submit proposals for a contest, raffle or drawing is January 18.
-The following rules apply:
+Exhibitors who wish to sponsor any type of contest, raffle or drawing for prizes must obtain written permission from CDS prior to the exhibition.
+The deadline to submit proposals for a contest, raffle or drawing is Jan.
+18. The following rules apply:

 By occupying the exhibit space (whether or not this obligation is included in any other printed or written contract), each exhibitor agrees to protect, save and hold the Chicago Dental Society and McCormick Place and its ventures agents and employees, American National Bank and Trust Company of Chicago T/U/T–75405 and all beneficiaries and agents thereof, and McCormick Place and all agents and employees thereof (herein after collectively call Indemnities) forever harmless for any damages or charges imposed for violations of any law or ordinance, whether occasioned by the negligence of the exhibitors or those holding under the exhibitor.